 For questions regarding your eligibility for educational benefits please call the Department of Veterans Affairs toll free at 1-888-442-4551 or visit them on the web at www.gibill.va.gov.
 Eligibility is determined by the Department of Veterans Affairs (VA).

-Inquiries regarding enrollment certification for VA Educational benefits should be directed to the Palo Alto University Military & Veteran Student Service Office at 650-433-3851 or contact Lisa Harris (certifying official) lharris@paloaltou.edu.
+Inquiries regarding enrollment certification for VA Educational benefits should be directed to the Lisa Harris in the Palo Alto University Military & Veteran Student Service Office at 650-433-3851 // lharris@paloaltou.edu.